Star Wars original trilogy: Popular culture

-The popularity of the films have generated numerous references in popular culture works from television series such as The Simpsons, Family Guy, South Park and Robot Chicken and films such as Clerks, Free Guy and Toy Story 2, and in the political lexicon, as in Ted Kennedy's nickname for Ronald Reagan's Strategic Defense Initiative.
+The popularity of the films have generated numerous references in popular culture works from television series such as The Simpsons, Pinky and the Brain, Family Guy, South Park, The Big Bang Theory and Robot Chicken and films such as Clerks, Free Guy and Toy Story 2, and in the political lexicon, as in Ted Kennedy's nickname for Ronald Reagan's Strategic Defense Initiative.
 The trilogy's artistic and technological achievements have been influential on other filmmakers, including Ridley Scott, James Cameron, David Fincher, Joss Whedon, Peter Jackson and Christopher Nolan, as well as sequel trilogy director J. J. Abrams.

 The trilogy's impact has led to future careers of its stars including Mark Hamill (Luke Skywalker), Carrie Fisher (Princess Leia), Harrison Ford (Han Solo), Anthony Daniels (C-3PO), Kenny Baker (R2-D2), Peter Mayhew (Chewbacca), James Earl Jones (Darth Vader), Billy Dee Williams (Lando Calrissian) and Warwick Davis (Wicket W. Warrick).

 Prequel and sequel trilogies

 The success and large impact of the original Star Wars trilogy led to two more trilogies, both financially successful, with individual installments receiving mixed to positive reviews.

 The prequel trilogy consists of The Phantom Menace (1999), Attack of the Clones (2002) and Revenge of the Sith (2005), all directed by George Lucas.
 The prequels feature Baker, Daniels, Oz, Mayhew and McDiarmid reprising their roles, alongside Ewan McGregor, Natalie Portman, Hayden Christensen, Liam Neeson and Samuel L. Jackson.
 After completing his six-film saga, Lucas stated that there would be no further sequels.

 In 2012, Disney purchased Lucasfilm and produced a sequel trilogy.
 This consists of The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).
 Lucas had little direct involvement in the creation of these films.
-The new cast features Daisy Ridley, John Boyega, Oscar Issac, Adam Driver, Domhnall Gleeson and Andy Serkis, with the main original cast reprising their roles.
+The new cast features Daisy Ridley, John Boyega, Oscar Issac, Adam Driver, Domhnall Gleeson, and Andy Serkis, with several cast members from the original trilogy reprising their roles.

 Other media

-Star Wars has also been spun off into films outside of the Skywalker Saga, numerous television spin-offs, and hundreds of video games, books and comics as well as theme park attractions at Disneyland and Walt Disney World.
+Star Wars has also been spun off into films outside of the Skywalker Saga, numerous television spin-offs, and hundreds of video games, books, comics, and theme park attractions at Disneyland and Walt Disney World.